gumaerc-testorg/11.124-fall-2011/content/pages/instructor-insights/building-discussion-through-online-and-in-class-activities.md

 The Chapter Readings Assignment
 -------------------------------

-Similar to the current events assignment, the chapter readings assignment ([PDF]({{< baseurl >}}/resources/mit11_124f11_chaprdg)) required groups of 2-3 students to each read one chapter of a selected book and post a summary to a [Moodle wiki](https://moodle.org/).
+Similar to the current events assignment, the chapter readings assignment ({{% resource_link 1a1d94ad-c888-cdd4-c19c-07d897e2e45c "PDF" %}}) required groups of 2-3 students to each read one chapter of a selected book and post a summary to a [Moodle wiki](https://moodle.org/).
 Other students were then expected to read the chapter summary and engage in a conversation around it.
 In the subsequent class, the student presenters facilitated a discussion that built upon the online conversation.
 The groups of 2-3 students cycled through so that every student had the opportunity to summarize a chapter and jointly lead an in-class discussion.
 Over the course of the semester, an online summary of the whole book was built chapter-by-chapter on the Wiki.
 We did not require that students read the whole book; however, the students did need to read the summary for a sense of the book’s important issues so they could engage in conversations about the book’s themes.
 As with the current events assignment, the in-class component took roughly 30 minutes per week, or about one-ninth of class time.

 Each year when I choose the books for the chapter readings, I like to have one that brings in a historical context and one that brings in a current context.
 It’s a matter of thinking about things that are timely.
 I like to vary the books every few years, so I may switch to a new book after I’ve heard different students’ perspectives on a book’s themes for a couple years.